pellcorp/creality-wiki/docs/klicky.md

     For `Mount` you must specify the mount option for the mount you have used, if you do not do this the printer will be incorrectly configured for your mount and dock location, and bed meshes, x and y limits and related config will be wrong.
 Please refer to [Mount Options](#mount-options) for supported mounts.

-    If you are using a non-supported mount you should skip the `--mount` option and adjust your configuration after installation before trying to home Z, do a bed mesh or anything else.
+    If you are using a non-supported mount you should skip the `--mount` option and adjust your configuration after installation before trying to attach or dock the probe, home Z, do a bed mesh or anything else.

 ??? note "RPC failed; curl 18 transfer closed"